aspose-cells/Aspose.Cells-Products/cells/en/python-net/merger/merge-xlsb-to-mhtml/_index.md

 The following example demonstrates how to merge XLSB to MHTML in Python.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSB to MHTML.
 Upload your files, call Workbook.Combine method for merging files, and then save it to MHTML file.
 If you develop code in Python, this will be simpler than it sounds.
-See {{platform} example that merges XLSB to MHTML.
+See Python example that merges XLSB to MHTML.

 {{% /blocks/products/pf/agp/text %}}